Changissnz/selfinterest/README.md

 unknowns, possibly unique to certain individuals.
-The artificial axiom desired to be implemented in ways to guarantee appropriate effect, in light of these limitations of reasoning, is done so by sentient beings intent on control of the instantiation of axioms.
+The artificial axiom desired to be implemented in ways to guarantee appropriate effect, in light of these limitations of reasoning, is done so by sentient beings intent on control of the related instantiation of axioms.
 Consequences, in the nature of undesireable effect to violators, take the form of correspondent artificial axioms for the particular artificial axioms specified not to be violated.
 These correspondents could be instantiated in forms painful, mentally and/or physically, to those that dare ignore the intruction of the artificial axiom.
 Deprivation and